netherphp/standards/README.md

 on the flexiblity of PHP, but some of the general formatting may be portable to other languges depending on their parsers.

+A lot of the rules here are based on the concept of being explicit.
+The developer will always explictly state their intentions, never allowing for default behaviours.
+This is for two reasons.
+First being it shows that the developer has actually thought about what their code is doing.
+Second, it helps lessen backwards compatbility issues in the future when a default behaviour changes.
+And yes, it does happen.

 ## General Standards

 * PascalCaseAllTheThings